Martijncvv/crypto-explorer-extension-V2/README.md

-# Cryptocurrency Explorer Chrome Extension V2
+# Crypto Tracker: Blockchain & Crypto Explorer
 Discover a world of in-depth, real-time (on-chain) information about your favorite cryptocurrencies and NFTs with the Crypto Tracker.
 This easy-to-use tool simplifies cryptocurrency data, giving you key insights at the tip of your fingers, all from your browser at any page.

 Features